Developing an excess Heat/Cold (re)use matching platform for industry and end users.

 – Easy matching between sources and sinks for residual heat and cold (HC)

-– Exploring of economically viable business cases for the use of residual HC
+– Exploring of economically viable business cases for the use of excess HC

 – Optimisation of techno-economic parameters of proposed solutions